frumpel/docker-jekyll/README.md

 ```
 docker pull frumpel/jekyll-3.0.2
-docker run -it --rm -v $(pwd):/jekyll-src -v $(pwd)/_site:/jekyll-dst -p4000:4000 frumpel/jekyll-3.0.2:0.2
+docker run -it --rm -v $(pwd):/jekyll-src -v $(pwd)/_site:/jekyll-dst -p4000:4000 frumpel/jekyll-3.0.2:0.3
 ```

 Warning: because jekyll is now configured such that the destination directory is outside the source directory (even if in your filesystem they happen to be nested) jekyll will get into a regeneration loop where the changed files in the destination directory are the trigger for another run.
 To avoid this, please ensure that your _config.yml contains `exclude: ["_site"]`.

-Note: On CentOS7 networking may be borked and you may need to use --net=host but note that this may make it harder to get to the container from outside your VM
+Note: the default command string is

 ```
-docker run -it --rm -v $(pwd):/jekyll-src -v $(pwd)/_site:/jekyll-dst -p4000:4000 --net=host frumpel/jekyll-3.0.2:0.2
+jekyll serve -s /jekyll-src -d /jekyll-dst --watch --host 0.0.0.0
 ```

+The last one is particularly important to ensure that you can connect to jekyll from outside the container.
+You can move this setting into your _config.yml as needed.

 # Detailed explanation: